jokergoo/circlize/README.md

 There is also a Perl module `R::Comment2Man` to convert comments to documentary files.

-Comments are marked as the Markdown-style and it looks more clear than that under the `Roxygen` package.
+Comments are marked as the Markdown-style and it looks more clear than that under the `Roxygen` package (personal point of view).

 It still has a lot of bugs, but it at least works.